torcado194/scritch-player/README.md

 **theme options**

-*all settigns are optional.
+*all settings are optional.
 Colors can be any valid CSS color*

 `titleStyle`
 > Styles the title text, if available.